vick-ram/nexios/docs/v2/guide/routing.md

 )
 ```

-## `Routes` Class Constructor
+## `Route` Class Constructor

-The `Routes` constructor is used to define a route within the Nexios application.
+The `Route` constructor is used to define a route within the Nexios application.
 It takes several parameters:

 - **path**: A string that specifies the URL path pattern.
 It can include path parameters with type annotations, like `/users/{user_id:int}`.
 - **handler**: An optional request handler function that processes incoming requests matching the route.